andjar/Rydra/README.md

 ### Factors

 The `factors` section of the YAML configuration file allows you to define and manage categorical variables.
 Each factor has a `name` and a list of `levels`.
 Each `level` has a `value` (the actual value of the factor in your data) and a `coefficient` (the path to the coefficient in the `coefficients` or `intercepts` section that should be applied when this level is present).
 You should explicitly define all levels, including the baseline, to ensure proper validation and clarity.
+This section is optional—include it only if you need factor-based adjustments.

 ### Conditions